We have to do something similar to what we did for the boolean field, for the id field.

 pub use db::PokemonId;

-This leaves us with the real work if we try to cargo test
+This leaves us with the real work if we try to cargo test.
+We have to implement sqlx::Decode and Serialize for PokemonId.

 error[E0277]: the trait bound `PokemonId: sqlx::Decode<'_, MySql>` is not satisfied